MyFramework

 The 4C marketing model was introduced by Robert F. Lauterborn in 1990 as an alternative to the traditional 4P Marketing Mix model (introduced by E. Jerome McCarthy in 1960).

-With the rapid changes in the marketplace and shopping environment (will be mentioned below), Lauterborn recognized that the traditional 4P Marketing Mix was no longer sufficient, focusing on the customer’s needs and wants was more important than simply pushing a product, therefore he came up with the 4C model.
+With the rapid changes in the marketing and shopping environment (will be mentioned below), Lauterborn recognized that the traditional 4P Marketing Mix was no longer sufficient, focusing on the customer’s needs and wants was more important than simply pushing a product, therefore he came up with the 4C model.

 From a high-level, the 4C model is a customer-centric approach that places more emphasis on delivering value from the customer's perspective, reflecting the evolving relationship between companies and consumers in a more interconnected world.